 The current drug and alcohol addiction crisis is a complex one and unfortunately may not have any simple viable solutions.
 Seeking help and starting a conversation will always be the first step to recovery, and Google and its advertisers have a real responsibility to provide answers to those seeking help.
 Google’s new ad policy may remove some qualified professionals from that conversation.
 At worst, the unclear policy change could restrict policy-abiding advertisers and open loopholes for sketchy advertisers to benefit from.

 Google just announced a path for qualified addiction treatment professionals to resume their advertising while keeping risky players off their network.
-Now, qualified advertisers can apply for certification through LegalScript to advertise on Google.
-LegalScript’s certification ensures that all addition treatment options that appear on the SERP are staffed with trained, licensed professionals, compliant with local laws and best practices, and are transparent on the services they offer their patients.
+Now, qualified advertisers can apply for certification through LegitScript to advertise on Google.
+LegitScript’s certification ensures that all addiction treatment options that appear on the SERP are staffed with trained, licensed professionals, compliant with local laws and best practices, and are transparent on the services they offer their patients.

 Data is based on a sample size of 29 accounts (WordStream clients) advertising on keywords related to drug and alcohol rehabilitation and similar services on the Google Search Network between September and December 2017.
 Ad eligible searches were calculated by estimating the number of ad impressions these keywords would have with 100% impression share.